silnrsi/graphite/site/graphite_about.md

 Graphite is a package that can be used to create “smart fonts” capable of displaying writing systems with various complex behaviors.
 A smart font contains not only letter shapes but also additional instructions indicating how to combine and position the letters in complex ways.

-Graphite was developed to provide the flexibility needed for minority languages which often need to be written according to slightly different rules than well-known languages that use the same script.
+Graphite was developed to provide the flexibility needed for lesser-known languages which often need to be written according to slightly different rules than well-known languages that use the same script.

 Examples of complex script behaviors Graphite can handle include: